-Compare with Number Line Models uses number lines to demonstrate comparing fractions.
+With Compare with Number Lines Designer you can design fractions examples that use number line models to demonstrate comparing fractions.

 You can type the first and second fractions, each less than or equal to one.
 Then press the <OK> button and the number line models for the fractions will appear.

 Many fractions can be compared by visualizing them, or you may compare by writing each fraction over a common denominator.
 Fractions written with the same denominator are known as like fractions.

 If fractions are unlike, or have different denominators, you may make them like by writing over a common denominator.
 Here, the idea of the least common denominator or LCD can be used.
 For the fractions 3/4 and 2/3, The LCD is the smallest number that both denominators 4 and 3 will divide into evenly.